lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-5.rst

 ===============================================================

 3.1.
 Return to the main DP0.3 Catalogs tab to go back to the search interface, and hit the "Reset Column Selections & Constraints" button on the top right.
+Also clear the previously uploaded table, by clicking the "Change Upload Table" button and in the pop-up window, click the "Clear File" gray button on the right.
 Make sure the Table Collection is still dp03_catalogs_10yr and the table is dp03_catalogs_10yr.DiaSource.
 In the Spatial section, enter some example coordinates (e.g. 314.9407129, -31.5520653 from the first table we uploaded in Section 1) and search the 10yr DiaSource catalog in a 100 arcsec radius cone, to retrieve a list of SSObjectIds.
 Make sure the "Spatial" box is checked and the "Temporal" box is unchecked.